 The principles of unity of command ensure efficient supervision and control within the Department.
 Generally, each employee shall be accountable to one supervisor at any time for a given assignment or responsibility.
-Except where specifically delegated authority may exist by policy or special assignment (e.g., K-9, SWAT), any supervisor may temporarily direct any subordinate if an operational necessity exists.
+Except where specifically delegated authority may exist by policy or special assignment (CRU, SWAT), any supervisor may temporarily direct any subordinate if an operational necessity exists.